SUNDAY | 9:45 AM

 Pastoral counseling gives attention to relational responsibilities of loving God, neighbor, and self.
 This is essential to our wholeness.
 During this time, a pastoral counselor offers support through listening, asking caring questions and giving observations during difficult times which can help people chart their own course for hope, healing, and wholeness.
 The goal of this type of counseling is to represent God’s steadfast love and the hope of redemptive grace for all who suffer.
-Contact Jody Slaughter, Spiritual Care Associate, at 952-898-9312 or email@example.com
+Contact Jody Slaughter, Spiritual Care Minister, by email at 952-898-9312.

 Sometimes we need someone to talk with when we go through life transitions such as leaving our homes, experiencing the loss of health or the death of a loved one.
 There are trained lay ministers who can walk the journey with you.
-If you would like to visit with a lay minister please contact Pastor Sandy Rothschiller at 952‐898‐9358 or firstname.lastname@example.org.
+If you would like to visit with a lay minister please contact Pastor Sandy Rothschiller by email or at 952‐898‐9358.

 Churches are no longer notified by a hospital when a member is admitted unless the person requests it.
 If you are scheduled for surgery or are in the hospital and would like a visit, we will gladly respond.
 Call the church office at 952‐435‐8102 and your message will be given to the pastor who is on call.

-Nursing homes no longer notify the church when a member is admitted, unless the person requests it.
-Please contact Kari Snyder at 952‐898‐9357 or email@example.com to set up regular visits with Holy Communion.
+Senior Care Facilities no longer notify the church when a member is admitted, unless the person requests it.
+Please contact Kari Snyder by email at 952‐898‐9357.

 We are called to connect with seniors.
 In partnership with Lutheran Social Service, we are working on a project called Love Your Neighbor.
 This senior companion ministry will help our aging population to be as independent as possible given the circumstances in their life.
 Seniors will be paired with an individual or family who will provide practical and compassionate personal support to their life journey.
 Volunteers will be trained to provide companionship and support to seniors.